Sunday, 27 August 2017

 I serve my heart before I seek to serve another and that's what I believe self love and being loved is all about.

 You are loved.
 Whether you believe that or not, you are, it's a fact!
-Somebody somewhere loves you so, so much and they wish words never failed them so that they could express the depth of their love for you.
+Somebody somewhere loves you so, so much and they wish words never failed them so they could express the depth of their love for you.
 If you've not yet reached the stage where you are completely in-love with who you are, which will enable you to see the true, unconditional love others have for you, you've just got to somehow keep it in your mind!
 You.
 Are.
 Loved.

 When the love is real there will be no questions asked.
 Each of your senses will feel it!

-Sunday 20 August 2017
+Sunday, 20 August 2017

 BEING A BLACK WOMAN